What is veterinary school accreditation?

 Regular meetings of veterinary accreditation bodies in the UK, Australia and the USA have sought to understand and find common ground in some of the jurisdictions responsible for veterinary accreditation – namely the American Veterinary Medical Association Council of Education (CoE), AVBC and the Royal College of Veterinary Surgeons (UK), and with recognition of the key role of the European accreditation system, known as EAEVE (European Association of Establishments for Veterinary Education).
 Successful joint visits of the AVMA and AVBC/RCVS have been held at several Aust/NZ universities since 2017.
 EAEVE and the South African Veterinary Council (SAVC) have sent observers to site visits and been involved with International Accreditation Working Group Meetings since 2007.

-The AVBC has agreements with the RCVS and the SAVC for the reciprocal recognition of veterinary graduates from Australia, New Zealand and the United Kingdom; and Australia, New Zealand and South Africa respectively.
+The AVBC has agreements with the RCVS, the SAVC and the Veterinary Council of Ireland (VCI) for the reciprocal recognition of veterinary graduates from Australia, New Zealand and the United Kingdom; Australia, New Zealand and South Africa; and Australia, New Zealand and Ireland respectively.

 View the list of veterinary qualifications generally recognised by AVBC here.